CookingWithCale/WikiSpy/docs/RAD/SystemModels/Scenarios/UseCase.Template.md

 ***Participating Actors***

-Initiated by ActorA.
+Initiated by Star.
-Communicates with ActorB.
+Communicates with Dirp.

 ***Entry Condition***